Newspaper Page Text

 the vesper services Sunday eve

-ning at Cosmopolitan A M. B
+ning at Cosmopolitan A. M. E

-church, The stars of the evening
+church.
+The stars of the evening

-were Miss Gladvs Housche, who led
+wi re Miss Gladys Housche, who led

-the melodies, Miss Evelyn Zanders,
+the melodies.
+Miss Evelyn Zanders,

-saprano soloist, rendered a piece
+: aprano soloist, rendered a piece

 tralto and Miss Wilson, contralto,

-i The male soloists conducted them
+The male soloists conducted them

-! selves with honor and grace.
-Mr.
+silves with honor and grace Mr.

-l’(.‘u(jfwy Caldwell, Junior Hi lad
+I Godfrey Caldwell Junior Hi lad

-E:xml one ot the leading tenor sing
+! and one ot the leading tenor sing

-jers of the school, was at his best.
+। ers of the school, was at his best.

-| His voice had a silver pitch and was
+His voice had a silver pitch and was

-rich in tone.
-Mr. Daniel Hall thril
+iich in tone.
+Mr Daniel Hall thril

-led the audience with his rich ten
+led tlie audience xvith Ins rich ten

 or voice.
-His solo was well render
+His solo xvas well render

-ed und so impressive the audience
+ed and so impressive the audience

 was spellbound while he sang.
 Mr.